iris-GmbH/iris-kas/README.md

 2. create and push a `fixed/...` branch from the trunk branch in meta-iris and in its respective recipe, adjust the repository version to the branch created in step #1.
 3. create and push a `fixed/...` branch from the trunk branch in iris-kas and adjust the branch config for the meta-iris repository in the appropriate KAS config file to reference the branch created in step #2.

-Continue to [Local build](#local-build) or [CI build](#ci-build) for starting the reproducible build.

-###### Local build

-> :information_source: The usefulness of a local build is mostly limited to reproducing a single build (that is the combination of **one** multi-conf and **one** target recipe), as the lock file will be specific to this build configuration.
-If you wish to reproduce multiple build types, use a CI build instead.

-1. Create a build as described in [Running a build (make kas-build)](#running-a-build-make-kas-build).
-2. Run `make kas-buildhistory-collect-srcrevs` which will generate a `*.lock.yml` file within the top-dir.
-3. Commit the `*.lock.yml` to your iris-kas branch, ensuring it's availability in the future.
-4. Local rebuild of the **same** build configuration will use the fixed srcrevs. **WARNING:** Using the `*.lock.yml` file for a different build configuration might not have the desired effect, due to diverging recipes.

-###### CI build
+##### Run a reproducible pipeline build

 1. Set the variable `REPRODUCIBLE_BUILD=true` when starting the CI build for your iris-kas branch.
-Also, remember to include **all** build configurations that you wish to be able to reproduce later on.
 2. After the pipeline completed successfully, KAS `*.lock.yml` artifacts will be available as artifacts in the `develop-build-reproducibility` job.
 These artifacts are kept for 10 years within the pipeline.
-3. When reproducing a build, download the `*.lock.yml` file for the desired build configuration from the pipeline.
+3. When reproducing a build, download all the `*.lock.yml` files from the pipeline.
-4. Local rebuild of the **same** build target will use the fixed srcrevs. **WARNING:** Using the `*.lock.yml` file for a different build configuration might not have the desired effect, due to diverging recipes.
+4. Add the `*.lock.yml` files to the root folder of iris-kas, create a commit and push it to your `fixed/*` branch.
+5. Running a pipeline from this branch will now reproduce the exact outut of the previous pipeline build.

 ###### Working with the KAS lock file

-The KAS `*.lock.yml` file generated during the reproducible build setup steps contains the exact git hashes for both the meta-layers, as well as the recipe components that were used at the time of building.
-KAS will automatically include this file if it is present next to the original configuration file at the time of running the `kas` command.
+The KAS `*.lock.yml` files generated during the reproducible build setup steps contain the exact git hashes for both the meta-layers, as well as the recipe components that were used at the time of building.
+KAS will automatically include these files if they are present next to the original configuration files at the time of running the `kas` command.

-You can adjust the used source revision of one or more components simply by opening the lock file within an editor and updating the appropriate `SRCREV` value to a new valid commit.
-Keep in mind, that if you wish to keep the updated lock file reproducible, the same rules regarding commit availability applies to the new commits referenced by the updated commit SHAs.
+You can adjust the used source revision of one or more components simply by opening the lock files within an editor and updating the appropriate `SRCREV` value to a new valid commit.
+Keep in mind, that if you wish to keep the updated lock files reproducible, the same rules regarding commit availability applies to the new commits referenced by the updated commit SHAs.